 eat the same food as standard chickens they eat half as much, so bantams are a very economical

-type of poultry to keep, especially if you
+type of poultry to keep

 are urban-farming.
 Bantam chickens will eat about